Dear Security Architect,

 So if you feel there will be an issue allocating the time required, then I’d urge you, hand-on-heart, to sit this one out.
 I don’t want you to struggle, and I certainly don’t want you to be overwhelmed by the additional intensity and deadlines of this program on top of all the other commitments you’ve already made.
 It’s not good for you, and, ultimately, it’s not good for me either, because I won’t be able to deliver what I’ve promised if you’re not able to do the work.

 It’s not official SABSA Training.

 We’re only going to cover a specific sub-set of SABSA, and, actually, you might learn things here that you’ll have to “unlearn” if you want to successfully pass the SABSA Foundation Certification exam.
-I don’t know, because I haven’t taught it for over 4 years, and I also don’t know what the test questions are.
-But if you're looking for this to course to give you some kind of official SABSA certification, then this course most emphatically is not for you.
+I don’t know, because I haven’t taught it since 2016, and I also don’t know what the test questions are.
+But if you're looking for a way to give you some kind of official SABSA certification, then this program most emphatically is not for you.
 To get that, you should go to the SABSA Institute website and find an official course near you.

 You may balk at the amount of “non-security” content and time spent.

 If you’re looking for a solely-technical, jargon-filled security architecture development course, then this isn’t for you either.
 This is not a technical program, and, for the most part, it's about “the other skills” you need to have as an architect beyond the basics of modeling, memorizing control libraries and remembering security solution blueprints on demand.

 Sure, there’s some “technical” theory, both about architecture and SABSA, but there’s also 12 lessons in Module 2 that have absolutely nothing to do with “architecture” per se, and instead give you a crash-course on understanding what’s happening in the minds of our most important security customers.